Vermont Progressive Party

 The Vermont Progressive Party, formerly the Progressive Coalition and Independent Coalition, is a political party in the United States that is active in Vermont.
 It is the third-largest political party in Vermont behind the Democratic and Republican parties.
-As of 2023, the party has one member in the Vermont Senate and five members in the Vermont House of Representatives, as well as several more affiliated legislators who caucus with the Democratic Party.
+As of 2026, the party has one member in the Vermont Senate and three members in the Vermont House of Representatives, as well as several more affiliated legislators who caucus with the Democratic Party.

 The last time a third party had members elected to the state legislature in Vermont was in 1917, with the election of James Lawson of the Socialist Party of America.

 History

 Background

 William H. Meyer, a member of the Democratic Party, was elected to the United States House of Representatives from Vermont's at-large congressional district after defeating Republican nominee Harold J. Arthur in the 1958 election.
 Meyer's victory was the first time since the 1853 election that the Republicans had lost a statewide election in Vermont.
 Meyer was the most left-wing member of Congress from 1937 to 2002, according to Keith T. Poole.
 He lost reelection in the 1960 election against Republican nominee Robert Stafford.

 Meyer formed the Liberty Union Party at a meeting in his home with Peter Diamondstone, Dennis Morrisseau, and twenty other people on June 27, 1970.
 Martha Abbott, a future chair of the Vermont Progressive Party, was one of the members of the Liberty Union Party's founding meeting.
 Bernie Sanders joined the party in 1971, and was selected to serve as the party's candidate for a Senatorial special election at his first meeting.
 During his time in the party, Sanders also ran for United States Senate in the 1974 election and for Governor in the 1972 and 1976 elections.
 Sanders left the Liberty Union Party on October 11, 1977.